 "FoFeBat2": PEM is Active in Further "FFB" Development

-The chair of Production Engineering of E-Mobility Components (PEM) at RWTH Aachen University has received a grant of 2.28 million euros from the German Federal Ministry of Education and Research.
+The chair of Production Engineering of E-Mobility Components (PEM) of RWTH Aachen University has received a grant of 2.28 million euros from the German Federal Ministry of Education and Research.
 The sum will go towards the "FoFeBat2" sub-project, which is supported until May 31, 2024, and in which PEM is working on the expansion of existing battery cell formats and the digitalization of production processes.
-The project contributes to the establishment of the Fraunhofer Research Fab Battery Cells FFB in Münster, whose technology development and production planning PEM supports as an official partner.Copyright: © ARTVISU Artur Krause
+The project contributes to the establishment of the Fraunhofer Research Institution for Battery Cell Production FFB in Münster, whose technology development and production planning PEM supports as an official partner.Copyright: © ARTVISU Artur Krause

 Plant configuration and selection for hardcase and pouch cells

 The task of the RWTH chair in the second phase of the multi-stage "FoFeBat" project is to expand the cell formats of Fraunhofer FFB and to supplement the design of the cell forming technology at an early stage.
 In addition, PEM is to help procure the assembly facilities for prismatic hardcase and pouch cells that are still to be set up there and to drive forward the digitization of the entire process chain.
 This includes, for example, the implementation of a virtual image of products and processes as well as the establishment of analysis processes and their seamless linking with the production process chains.

 Further information on the project is provided here.